fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 #### Shop Software

 There is a wide range of online shop software available \(see the following table\).
+As in most educational settings money is scarce, the freely available softwares will probably be more interesting.

 ## Lesson materials - students